Dissociative amnesia can be defined as memory loss during a period of dissociation. That doesn’t really mean a lot to the average person though.

 Dissociative amnesia is a symptom and it can be debilitating when it’s severe.
 For the average person, it can be annoying but they can usually recover from the activation.
 For someone with severe dissociation and dissociative amnesia, it may control their lives and keep them from remembering how to take care of themselves or where they live.

 It shouldn’t be taken lightly as a symptom.
-However, it does need to be acknowledged that it occurs quite often to help normalize something we all endure.
+However, it does need to be acknowledged that it occurs quite often to help normalize it as a symptom of dissociation.